srImathE satakOpAya nama:

 I, having inexhaustible sins, meditated upon the supreme lord of both material and spiritual reams, became depleted and said “Oh thief!
 You are stealing butter with great interest and eating it secretly” as said by mother yasOdhA.
 Further, as said by those who are dear to you (nappinnai), I said “Oh my master!
 To marry nappinnai, being at her disposal, you came as the leader of the cowherd clan, embraced the seven youthful bulls and killed them”.

 Some explain that “Ezhulagin mudhalAya vAnOr” gives the meaning that nithyasUris are the cause of material creation as explained in asthra bhUshaNa adhyAyam in SrI vishNu purANam (section where each part/weapon/ornament of bhagavAn is explained as the cause/abode of various aspects in the creation).
 Also, “vinai” (pApam – sin) here is explained as AzhwAr‘s bhakthi (devotion) which induces him towards glorifying bhagavAn which in turn causes dishonour to bhagavAn (according to AzhwAr‘s humble positioning of himself).

 See vAdhi kEsari azhagiya maNavALa jIyar‘s translation.

-Why is love/devotion towards bhagavAn which is explained as the “ultimate goal” is highlighted by AzhwAr as pApam (sin)? pApam (sin) is that which causes sorrow.
-Since AzhwAr thinks “my glorification of emperumAn does not suit emperumAn’s greatness and thus will dishonor him”.
-Such dishonor of emperumAn will bring sorrow to AzhwAr – and thus he considers his devotion towards emperumAn is a sin.
+Why is love/devotion towards bhagavAn, which is explained as the “ultimate goal”, highlighted by AzhwAr as pApam (sin)? pApam (sin) is that which causes sorrow.
+AzhwAr thinks “my glorification of emperumAn does not suit emperumAn’s greatness and thus will dishonour him”.
+Such dishonour of emperumAn will bring sorrow to AzhwAr – and thus he considers his devotion towards emperumAn as a sin.

 Highlights from nanjIyar‘s vyAkyAnam